ebb-earl-co/libraries_io/README.md

 [graph theory](https://medium.freecodecamp.org/i-dont-understand-graph-theory-1c96572a1401)
 the ideal tools for this type of analysis.
-[Neo4j](https://neo4j.com/product/) is the most popular graph database according to [DB engines](https://neo4j.com/product/), and is the one that we will use for this project.
+[Neo4j](https://neo4j.com/product/) is the most popular graph database according to [DB engines](https://neo4j.com/product/), and is the one that we will use for the analysis.
 Part of the reason for its popularity is that its query language, [Cypher](https://neo4j.com/developer/cypher-query-language/), is expressive and simple: